openUC2/UC2-GIT/RASPBERRY-PI/README.md

 ## Installing

 * Flash one of the above mentioned Stretch releases onto the SD-Card (e.g. with Etcher on Windows)
+* Put the just flashed SD-card into the RaspberryPi, connect the RaspberryPi to a display and power it up
+* Connect a keyboard and/or mouse to the USB-connectors in order to be able to insert instructions below
 * Set up your internet connection and locale settings right after booting
 * Open Terminal and enable future-needed interfaces by typing
 ```